LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-mvc.rst

 ----------------------

 You’ll start with some code that Carly has provided.
-The idea behind your current assignment is to quickly deliver a functioning ASP.NET application, so you’ll focus on the controllers and views.
+The idea behind your current assignment is to quickly deliver a functioning ASP.NET MVC application, so you’ll focus on the controllers and views.

 In order to do this, you’ll be reusing the ``JobData`` class and